ariefzainuri96/go-api-template/README.md

 2. if you running locally, change .air.toml line 7-8 to: bin = "./bin/api.exe"
    cmd = "go build -o ./bin/ ./cmd/api/"

+## db connection on host / local machine

+1. use address localhost:5433 for connecting to db